-Alternatively, if your business is well established in particular regions but you don’t have a local website then it might be worth replicating your website in the local languages.
-If this option is more suited to your company then it’s important that you have a better understanding of how your website is structured, and how content can be sent for translation.
+Alternatively, if your business is well established in particular regions but you do not have a local website then it might be worth replicating your website in the local languages.
+If this option is more suited to your company, then it is important that you have a better understanding of how your website is structured, and how content can be sent for translation.
 The next points will cover this.

 When it comes to selecting a suitable Content Management System (CMS) make sure you look into one with multilingual capabilities.
 Often issues can arise when using a CMS which cannot handle multilingual content, especially in the early stages of a translation project.

-If your CMS allows for plug-ins or connectors to assist in the translation workflow then it’s also worth discussing these options with your LSP as there may be solutions out there which make both of your lives easier.
+If your CMS allows for plug-ins or connectors to assist in the translation workflow, then it is also worth discussing these options with your LSP as there may be solutions out there which make both of your lives easier.

 An incredibly important aspect to any website translation strategy is to ensure that content is stored in a manageable way which can either be exported in a translation-friendly format, or which can be accessed via an online Translation Management System (TMS) such as Smartling for example.
-It’s important to understand that you cannot provide your LSP with a long list of URLs and expect them to work directly in the browser; it just doesn’t work like that!
+It is important to understand that you cannot provide your LSP with a long list of URLs and expect them to work directly in the browser; it just does not work like that!

-In order to reap the benefits of Computer-Assisted Translation (CAT) Tools your LSP will require the content to be translated to be made available.
-It’s important whilst developing your workflow with your LSP that you think about the big picture and how content will be managed and reused throughout the longevity of your contract.
+In order to reap the benefits of Computer-Assisted Translation (CAT) Tools, your LSP will require the content to be translated to be made available.
+It is important whilst developing your workflow with your LSP that you think about the big picture and how content will be managed and reused throughout the longevity of your contract.

 You also need to think about who will be responsible for selecting the content to be translated and pushing this through the translation workflow.
 It could form part of the role of one of your authors or your marketing team but either way you need to assign a project manager on your side who will liaise with your translation agency when requirements arise.

 Depending on the nature of your business there may be a requirement to keep your website updated with new, exciting, dynamic content.
-As part of your website translation strategy it’s probably worth thinking about two things:
+As part of your website translation strategy, it is probably worth thinking about two things:

 - Will you replicate these updates across all language versions of your site?